cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '11-directories permissions' file adds execute permission to the owner, owner group and other users of all subdirectories in the current working folder.

-The '12-directory permissions' file adds a script that creates a new directory my dir and sets it permission to 751.
+The '12-directory permissions' file creates a new directory my dir and sets it permission to 751.

+The '13-change group' file changes the group owner of the file hello to school.